-The type of detailed painting we like to do is necessarily a SLOW process.
+The type of detailed painting I like to do is necessarily a SLOW process.

 It is not an activity that lends itself to instant gratification.
 Quite the opposite.

 But that’s what makes it a fantastic antidote to our speed obsessed culture these days.

 Our culture considers time to be a scarce and finite resource that we are always running out of.